BootBlock/NvidiaStockAlerter/README.md

 ![nsa_mainwindow2](https://user-images.githubusercontent.com/18527642/208289024-795e3fff-ad33-4361-8518-01bdcf8ea651.png)

+## How Do I Install Nvidia Stock Alerter?
+Download the latest version (see **Downloads** section, above) and extract the `.zip` archive to a location of your choice.
+Ideally, don't extract it to `Program Files` as Windows will not allow it to write to its own directory which is required as NSA stores its settings right along with the executable.
+Extract with paths as the archive doesn't include the root level `NividaStockAlerter` directory.

 ## How Do I Update?
 You can use the built-in update checker to check for updates.
 Please note that currently you'll need to select *Download to File...* from within the update checker interface as it does not yet support updating via a `.zip` archive.